sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

 | Prefix | /aaa/bbb/ | /aaa/bbb        | Yes, ignores trailing slash      | No, /aaa/bbb does not match.            |
 | Prefix | /aaa/bbb  | /aaa/bbbxyz     | No, does not match string prefix | No, the request forwarded to service.   |

-Please bear in mind that if `proxy.strip_listen_path` is set to true on API Definition, Tyk strips the listen-path (for example, the listen-path for the Ingress under [Sample HTTP Ingress Resource](#sample-http-ingress-resource) is /httpbin) with an empty string.
+Please bear in mind that if `proxy.strip_listen_path` is set to true on API Definition, Tyk strips the listen-path (for example, the listen-path for the Ingress under sample HTTP Ingress Resource is /httpbin) with an empty string.

 The following table shows an example of path matching if the listen-path is set to `/httpbin` or `/httpbin/`.